ramimasri/ramimasri.github.io/README.md

   *SIAM Conference on Computational Science and Engineering*, March 2021
 - Derivation and simulation of blood flow and solute transport models in one dimensional vessel networks. <br />
    *SIAM Texas Louisiana Annual Meeting*, October 2020
- - Discontinuous Galerkin methods for blood flow and solute transport models.”
+ - Discontinuous Galerkin methods for blood flow and solute transport models.
  <br /> *Finite Element Rodeo at Baylor University*, March 2020

 ## Awards